Categories

 7. What is the most important thing your mom taught you?

-My grandmother was a single parent most of my dad’s life.
+My grandmother was a single mom most of my dad’s life.
 She had twelve children—he was the eleventh.
 In a family like that everyone has to pitch in.
 But here’s the deal: my dad could do almost anything.
-I know what you’re thinking: another son who thinks his father is a larger-than-life hero.
+I know you’re thinking I’m just another son who believes his father is a larger-than-life hero.
 But my dad could do it all.
 He was a mechanic, electrician, plumber, carpenter, fisherman, hunter, farmer.
 He could sing melody or harmony—tenor, bass, and alto.
 He was a masterful chef.
 His knowledge of the Bible was remarkable.
 But I wonder: was there one thing—one jewel—his mom taught him that inspired and shaped his life?

 8. Is there anything you regret about your life?